 1. Fighting is normal, healthy behaviour

 Wait, what?
 When my kids fight, I think they’re growing up to be emotionally distant sociopaths.
-Psychologist from Hey Sigmund!
+Child development expert from Hey Sigmund!
 Karen Young says this isn’t necessarily so.

 “As children grow into bigger humans, part of their developmental growth involves them establishing themselves as independent people.
 They need to feel part of a family, but they will increasingly need to feel their own edges, and experiment with how they are different from other people in the family.
 This is a really healthy part of growing up.
 As part of this experimentation, they will be looking to meet their own needs and assert their own minds, and these will sometimes conflict with others, especially siblings.”